Discover the history of one of the oldest cities in the United States, with flights from Montréal to Boston.

-Head to the Banks of the Boston Harbour for a seafaring site on the Freedom Trail.
+For a seafaring sight on the Freedom Trail, head to the Banks of the Boston Harbour.
 The USS Constitution, or “Old Ironsides”, was a warship in her youth, but she’s since retired to the harbour.
-Just across the street, the USS Constitution Museum preserves the history of this wooden ship, from the 1797 launch of the War of 1812, and beyond.
+Just across the street, visit the USS Constitution Museum, where the history of this wooden ship is preserved and on display to sharpen your nautical knowledge.

-Once you’ve visited the moon jellies, you can admire Monet’s Water Lilies at the Boston Museum of Art.
+History in the form of art can be found in the Boston Museum of Art, where you can admire Monet’s Water Lilies.
 Dozens of paintings by renowned impressionist Claude Monet are housed in this gallery, making it one of the largest collections of his work outside Paris.

-After a lesson in art history, take in some local sports at Fenway Park.
-Watch the Red Sox knock one out of the park at this beloved ballpark.
+With flights from Montréal to Boston, sports fans are in luck.
+At Fenway Park, you can watch the Red Sox hit a homerun at this beloved ballpark.
 If you can snag seats in the Green Monster section, keep your catcher’s mitt ready - right-handed batters tend to take aim at this giant wall.

-For a different kind of feast, follow your nose to one of the many Italian restaurants in the North End.
-Pizza is a local speciality and Regina’s Pizzeria has been serving some of the best slices since 1946.
-For dessert, compare the cannolis between Mike’s Pastry and Modern Pastry.
+To satisfy your hunger, grab a taste of this delicious fare at one of the many Italian restaurants in the North End.
+You can’t go wrong with a slice of pizza, and Regina Pizzeria has been serving some of the best since 1946.
+For dessert, cannolis are a must.
+Head to both Mike’s Pastry and Modern Pastry for a cannoli comparison to see who has the best dessert in the neighbourhood.
 The competition is as fierce as it is tasty at these two North End institutions.

-After dessert, take a walk along Hanover Street.
-Get a taste of the neighbourhood’s sweet history at the nearby Clough House.
+For another sweet taste to go with your dessert, take a walk to the nearby Clough House.
 Inside, Captain Jack’s Historic Chocolate Shop serves chocolate as it was prepared in the 18th-century.
+With flights from Montréal to Boston, you’ll have plenty of options to satisfy your sweet tooth.

-For more North End history, hop on the Freedom Trail.
-Since 1722, the Old North Church has stood in the neighbourhood.
-Look up towards the church’s 191-foot steeple, to see where Paul Revere helped signal the arrival of the British during the American Revolution .
-Visit where Paul Revere lived at the time of his famous midnight ride at the Paul Revere House, Downtown Boston’s oldest standing structure.
+Hop on the Freedom Trail for some more North End history.
+Since 1722, the Old North Church has stood in the neighbourhood, where you can look up towards the church’s 191-foot steeple to see where Paul Revere helped signal the arrival of the British during the American Revolution.
+Visit where Paul Revere lived at the time of his famous midnight ride at the Paul Revere House, downtown Boston’s oldest standing structure.

-What began as a puritan settlement is now the next stop after your flight from Montréal to Boston.
+Make Charlestown, a historic waterfront neighbourhood, the next stop after your flight from Montréal to Boston.

-When you’re in Charlestown, America’s revolutionary history is never more than a few steps away.
+Find America’s revolutionary history at every corner in Charlestown.
 Visible throughout the neighbourhood, the Bunker Hill Monument towers 221 feet atop Breed’s Hill.
-Breed’s Hill was the site of most of the action during the Battle of Bunker Hill.
-While the name is confusing, the nearby Bunker Hill Museum can help clear up the history behind this landmark.
+Breed’s Hill was the site of most of the action during the Battle of Bunker Hill, making it a historic landmark worth checking out when your flight from Montréal to Boston lands.

 Closer to sea level, you’ll find the USS Constitution.
-Affectionately known as “Old Ironsides”, this vessel famously survived the onslaught of British cannon fire during the War of 1812.
+Built by order of President George Washington and affectionately known as “Old Ironsides”, this vessel is the oldest warship in the world still afloat.
+Launched in 1797, the ship famously survived the onslaught of British cannon fire during the War of 1812.
 In her retirement, she sits in the Boston Harbour, across from a museum detailing her other exploits.

 There’s no need to resort to ship’s rations while visiting this neighbourhood when you can enjoy a meal at one of Charlestown’s restaurants.
 For a taste of history, try the Warren’s Tavern.
 George Washington and Ben Franklin were both said to frequent this watering hole.
 While it might not be historically accurate, the Tavern Burger is one of the best items on the menu.